open-telemetry/opentelemetry.io/content/en/ecosystem/distributions.md

 with specific observability back ends.

 Any third-party can customize OpenTelemetry components with back-end, vendor, or end-user specific changes.
+You don't have to use a distributions in order to use OpenTelemetry components, though distributions might facilitate usage under certain circumstances, such as specific vendor requirements.

-The following list contains a sample of OpenTelemetry distributions and their type.
+The following list contains a sample of OpenTelemetry distributions and the component they customize.

 {{% ecosystem/distributions-table %}}